George Fenwick (editor): Other activities

 He compiled the historical chronicle issued for the Dunedin City Council jubilee in 1915.

 Fenwick was an ardent tramper, making many excursions into the remote regions of Otago and the West Coast.
 He recorded his enthusiasm for tramping, natural history and travel in a number of books and pamphlets.

 Death

 Fenwick died at his home at Napier Street, Mornington, Dunedin on 23 September 1929 following a short illness.
 He was survived by his wife Lady Jane Fenwick and six of their children.

-Following his funeral service in St Paul's Cathedral on the 24 September he was buried in the Southern Cemetery, in Dunedin.
+Following his funeral service in St Paul's Cathedral on 24 September he was buried in the Southern Cemetery, in Dunedin.

 Honours

 Fenwick was appointed a Knight Bachelor in the 1919 King's Birthday Honours for public services, and invested by the Prince of Wales in 1920 during his visit to Dunedin.

 Fenwick was inducted into the New Zealand Business Hall of Fame in July 2008.